7-9 New Canadian Books Report

 - Save file for adding and editing new Canadian book titles.

-- Use title/author information on slips provided by Canadian Studies Librarian or retrieved from collection box in Cataloging Department to create a bibliographical report.
+- Use title/author information on slips provided by librarian or retrieved from collection box in Cataloging Department to create a bibliographical report.

 Copy / Paste / Edit